python-cffi/cffi/doc/source/index.rst

    the module name already exists it will be reused without further check.
 Be sure to have other means of clearing the ``tmpdir`` whenever you change your sources.

+This function returns a "library" object that gets closed when it goes out of scope.
+Make sure you keep the library object around as long as needed.

 Working with pointers, structures and arrays